Proposed acquisition notice

 If you and the acquiring authority agree, the Land Acquisition Act also allows compensation in the form of land or carrying out works.

 At this stage, we will write to you to:

 - explain the Valuer General’s role

-- introduce you to your coordinator, who will be your contact for questions, information and conference requests
+- introduce your coordinator, who will help you and answer questions

 - advise you on how to access professional help.